Get The Help You Need (504) 586-5200

 September 27th, 2018

-By Zach Christiansen of The Bowling Christiansen Law Firm, A Professional Law Corporation on Thursday, September 27, 2018.
+By Zach Christiansen of The Bowling Law Firm, A Professional Law Corporation on Thursday, September 27, 2018.

 NEW ORLEANS, Louisiana.
 When an artificial intelligence company partnered up with one of the nation’s leading cancer research institutions, the public response was less than positive.
 According to the New York Times, the deal would give the artificial intelligence company access to the cancer center’s massive collection of tissue slides.
 The cancer center has recently faced increased scrutiny as major news outlets have revealed potential conflicts of interest between the chief medical officer and health and drug companies.